hpcgroup/AriesNCL/README.md

 These must be run on nodes with papi support (i.e. Cray's NPU component).
 All of Edison's compute nodes have this.

-Running the test will output YAML files mpitest.nettiles.1.bin and mpitest.proctiles.1.bin, containing the counter data for NIC tiles and processor tiles, respectively.
+Running the test will output YAML files mpitest.nettiles.1.yaml and mpitest.proctiles.1.yaml, containing the counter data for NIC tiles and processor tiles, respectively.

-Other tests demonstrating repeated calls to collect counters are in test2.c and test3.c.
-The first one demonstrates how to call the "Quiet" functions and save or discard counters.
-The second demonstrates repeated calls to the normal functions (which save counters by default).

 ### Release